 Along with the information we have posted on how to make the carrier a more pleasant experience, our receptionists will offer to seat you in a cat friendly, quiet and sunny area.
 Our exam rooms are outfitted with calming pheromones and our technicians are trained in cat friendly holding techniques.
 We can even take payments in the rooms so that you can get back to your car without having to stop at reception again.

 We are certified as a Cat Friendly Practice (CFP) by the American Association of Feline Practitioners (AAFP).
 Dr. McCaw is our lead cat advocate and continues to educate our staff and update our facilities with the latest in medicine, behavior and nutrition for cats.
-He is a member of the AAFP and a self proclaimed “crazy cat lady” in a guy suit.
+He is a member of the AAFP and a self-proclaimed “crazy cat lady” in a guy suit.

 Changes taking place throughout the practice include staff training, as well as waiting room, feline ward and exam room improvements, so that they meet cats’ needs for quiet areas with vertical space and perches, as well as improved handling and interaction in cat friendly exams.
 We continue to update and research the best surgical, anesthetic & pain management methods and an increased variety of feline diagnostics and life stage dependent care.

 There are many infectious diseases that we can help prevent.
 Excellent vaccines are available for the Rabies virus, both major feline upper respiratory viruses and the Feline Leukemia virus.
-We can also prevent and protect against many parasites including fleas, intestinal worms, heartworm and ear mites.
+We can also prevent and protect against many parasites including fleas, intestinal worms, heartworms, and ear mites.

 Annual Exam: More Than Just Updating Shots

-Both indoor and outdoor cats should come in once yearly for a wellness visit.
+Both indoor and outdoor cats should come in once a year for a wellness visit.
 During this visit the doctor will perform a full physical exam and administer necessary vaccines.
 We also recommend bringing a stool sample to test for internal parasites (most important for indoor/outdoor cats).
-Routinely evaluating your cats’ overall health, discussing environment, and addressing any concerns help us promote a long, comfortable, healthy and happy life.
+Routinely evaluating your cats’ overall health, discussing their environment, and addressing any concerns help us promote a long, comfortable, healthy and happy life.

 The physical exam is a critical part of determining overall health.
 Taking vitals, palpating the abdomen and lymph nodes as well as auscultating (listening to) the heart and lungs on a regular basis will aid us in early detection of disease in apparently healthy individuals.
 Remember, cats can be very stoic animals and may not show signs of illness until a disease process is advanced.

-Canine wellness means regular well pet visits in order to check out your dog’s overall health, including a physical exam and routine blood screening as necessary.
+Canine wellness means regular well pet visits in order to check your dog’s overall health, including a physical exam and routine blood screening as necessary.

 Well pet visits for your dog are a chance to ensure a healthy, active and happy year ahead.
 We will conduct a thorough physical examination to evaluate mobility, cardiovascular health, respiratory health and overall wellness.
 We will also discuss your dog’s lifestyle.

-Do they stay at home, get boarded or go to the groomer?
-Although all dogs are required by the State of Maine to have a rabies vaccine, other vaccines may not be appropriate for every dog.
+Do they stay at home, get boarded, or go to the groomer?
+Although all dogs are required by the state of Maine to have a rabies vaccine, other vaccines may not be appropriate for every dog.
 Questions about your pet’s environment and travels are important in deciding what vaccines and preventative care measures are right for your dog.

 Well pet visits are also a good time to discuss any behavior concerns you have or questions about diet and nutrition.
-To learn more about vaccinations, parasite control, routine blood work and canine behavior please follow the links:

 - Kidney disease